Holdols/genstats/README.md

 genstats provide easy access to tools for statistical analysis of genetic data.
-Genetic data is difficult to come by, but provides a very informative basis for statistical use.
+Genetic data is difficult to come by, but provides a very informative basis for statistical anaysis.
 We have therefore through some assumptions provided method for simulating genetic data which can be used for both association analysis and predictive statistics.
 The package provides standard methods for association analysis such as GWAS and LT-FH.
 Though the structure of simulated data is easy to use in combination with dplyr and it is therefor easy to implement your own